kota7/pypacktest/docs/index.md

 ### Incorporate Unit Test to Package Building

-So far we have written a testing script and successfully run it to confirm that one of our function is working as it should.
-In order to construct a testting framework for our package, we will extend it in two ways.
+So far we have written a testing script and successfully run it to confirm that one of our functions is working as it should.
+In order to construct a testting framework for the entire package, we will extend it in two ways.

 1. Write many test scripts and run them all at once
 2. Conduct test *before* building the package